blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/01-authenticating-to-ags.md

 ## Next steps

-Now that you're authenticated, you can start creating graded columns, requesting column information and/or posting user grades to Blackboard Learn.
+Now that you're authenticated, you can start creating graded columns, requesting column information and/or posting user grades to Blackboard LMS.
 Each one of these scenarios will be covered next.